osquery/foundation/docs/office-hours/20200107_meeting_notes.md

 There's been some tinkering around getting into Arch linux.

 Two issues...
-1. We need a layer to pull in OS dependancies.
+1. We need a layer to pull in OS dependencies.
 2. Arch doesn't have libc++ in the way we need it